Stabilizing Female Hormones (AAI Smoothie Healing Series)

-When a woman’s production of these hormones slows and/or halts, she may suffer mood swings, depression, hot flashes, fatigue, poor circulation, bone loss.
-Now, by stabilizing female hormones early on, and maintaining healthy levels, a woman can lessen the side effects of menopause or, actually keep them at bay.
+When a woman’s production of these hormones slows and halts, she may suffer mood swings, depression, hot flashes, fatigue, poor circulation, and bone loss.
+Now, by stabilizing female hormones early on and maintaining healthy levels, a woman can lessen the side effects of menopause or keep them at bay.

 Best Nutriment for women

 Avocados: These are packed with very healthy fats.
 These are important because they help you absorb and use nutrients efficiently.
-They are full of potassium, vitamin E, fiber B-vitamins, magnesium and Folic acid.
+They contain potassium, E, fiber B vitamins, magnesium, and Folic acid.
 All of these are essential for maintaining a healthy hormone balance.

 Raw butter/ghee: a rich source of fat-soluble vitamins A, D, E, and K2.
 These nutrients are key building blocks for hormonal production.

-Egg yolks: Rich in an uncountable amount of vitamins and minerals including D, A, E, B2, B9, B6, iron, phosphorous, calcium, potassium, and choline.
-All of these help wit having a healthy reproductive system, hormonal balance, and even healthy skin.
+Egg yolks: Rich in several vitamins and minerals, including D, A, E, B2, B9, B6, iron, phosphorous, calcium, potassium, and choline.
+These help with a healthy reproductive system, hormonal balance, and even healthy skin.
 The choline and iodine in egg yolks are also essential for making healthy thyroid hormones.